InternetMaximalism/intmax2-docs/user-guides/supported-wallets/index.md

 ### Unsupported Wallet

 - INTMAX Wallet (The INTMAX address changes every time you connect)
+- Connecting a hardware wallet via WalletConnect or a browser extension wallet
 - iOS Safari + Coinbase Wallet (Unable to connect to the wallet)
 - iOS Safari + Rabby Wallet (Unable to connect to the wallet)
 - iOS Safari + OKX Wallet (Unable to deposit ETH)